-In the last six lines of the poem the speaker concludes his descriptions of the city and reaches the climax of his story.
+In the last six lines of the poem, the speaker concludes his descriptions of the city and reaches the climax of his story.
 In an effort to better reach the moon, and the light it shines upon the city, the speaker “will climb / into the branches” of the trees.
 He will ascend till he reaches the “moonlit tree-tops.”

 The speaker describes this action as something he is sure of.
 He knows that if he makes the effort to complete this action his “blood may be cooled / by the wind.”
 He will experience the pentacle of the city’s beauty and be able to find peace in the top of the trees.
-From there he can look out over the land he loves and admire it in the light of the moon.
+From there he can look out over the land he loves and admires it in the light of the moon.